-- 2. (Short, 5 points) Consider the normal-form Stackelberg game and assume that the leader can only play a pure strategy.
-Show that there is a O(nm) time algorithm that computes the leader's pure SSE strategy. - 3.
-(Medium, 7 points) We now consider the case where the leader can play a mixed strategy.
+- 2. (Short, 3 points) Consider the normal-form Stackelberg game and assume that the leader can only play a pure strategy.
+Show that there is a $\mathcal{O}(nm)$ time algorithm that computes the leader's pure SSE strategy. - 3.
+(Medium, 5 points) We now consider the case where the leader can play a mixed strategy.
 To compute the leader's SSE (mixed) strategy, consider the following simpler SSE with promise problem.
-That is, imagine that there is an oracle who promises us that when the leader plays the mixed SSE strategy, the follower's best response action will be $j^$ .
-Show that given this credible promise, the leader's SSE strategy can be computed by a linear program.

-Explain how we can still compute the leader's SSE strategy efficiently even without the oracle's promise, by solving m different linear programs.

-4. (Medium, 7 points) Prove that the leader's utility by playing the SSE mixed strategy (and the follower will best respond) is at least her utility in any Nash equilibrium of the game when players move simultaneously.
+That is, imagine that there is an oracle who promises us that when the leader plays the mixed SSE strategy, the follower's best response action will be j^ .
+Show that given this credible promise, the leader's SSE strategy can be computed by a linear program. - Use one or two sentences to briefly explain how we can still compute the leader's SSE strategy efficiently even without the oracle's promise, by solving m linear programs. - 4.
+(Medium, 5 points) Prove that the leader's utility by playing the SSE mixed strategy (and the follower will best respond) is at least her utility in any Nash equilibrium of the game when players move simultaneously.